VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter07.md

 SendMessage (hwndEdit, PBM_STEPIT, 0, 0) ;
 ```

-***
-[Note] The present progress bar control does not provide any messages for getting the current position, the current step increment, and the current position range.
+__NOTE__ The present progress bar control does not provide any messages for getting the current position, the current step increment, and the current position range.
-***

 ## Notification Codes of Progress Bar